Niko-Group/paper_writing_info/README.md

 ## Improving your Writing

 - Practice...a lot!
-- Have a reading routine (https://aclweb.org/anthology/)
+- Have a reading routine by blocking time to read every week.
+Typically, try to read a good number of papers (https://aclweb.org/anthology/ and arxiv)
-- Learn from the best: read papers, paper introductions from researchers that publish frequently in \*ACL
+- Learn from the best: read papers, paper introductions from researchers that publish frequently in \*ACL.
+Try to be critical with the structure, paper style and presentation of papers you read.
+Previous work can help structure your own paper too!
 - Write your own papers
 - Ask for feedback
 - Follow academic writing tips, e.g. http://www.cs.joensuu.fi/pages/whamalai/sciwri/sciwri.pdf